Bios

 Partner Frank Scibilia co-chairs Pryor Cashman’s Copyright and Music practices and is a member of the Litigation and Intellectual Property Groups.

 Frank has repeatedly been named one of a handful of leading copyright lawyers in the country by The Legal 500, a “Top Music Lawyer” by Billboard Magazine, a music “Trailblazer” by New York Law Journal, and a top attorney in copyright by Best Lawyers in America.
-He has been recognized repeatedly in Variety’s Legal Impact Report, and named to the Super Lawyers list for intellectual property litigation over 16 years running.
-Frank also co-authored the New York State Bar Association’s nationally distributed treatise, Entertainment Law, and is a Trustee of and frequent speaker at the Copyright Society of the USA.
+He has been recognized repeatedly in Variety’s Legal Impact Report and named to the Super Lawyers list for intellectual property litigation over 16 years running.
+Frank also co-authored the New York State Bar Association’s nationally distributed treatise, Entertainment Law, and is a frequent speaker at the Copyright Society of the USA.

 Stephen Sessa